omkarkaul/infinity/example_service/README.md

 ## Example ECS Service
 This is an example of how I (or you, if you want to replicate this) would deploy some specific containerised workload to the Infinity cluster.

 ---

+The goal here is to spin up a new ECS Service, Task, and Task security group, along with an ALB target group for every individual containerised workload I want to deploy on the cluster.
+Role based access TBA.

+---